SWAYAMK44/NavigationBand-ESP/README.md

 ---

+## Acknowledement

+I would like to express my sincere gratitude to my college, International Institute of Information Technology (IIIT-B), for providing the resources and support to complete this project.

+I am especially grateful to my professor, Dr. Kurian Polachan, for their invaluable guidance, encouragement, and expertise throughout the development of this work.

+---

 ## 📌 Note

 This project demonstrates PCB-level system integration, power management, and embedded hardware design for wearable assistive technology.